Generate an Azure Application Gateway self-signed certificate with a custom root CA

 Create the root key

 Sign in to your computer where OpenSSL is installed and run the following command.
-This creates a password protected key.
+This creates an encrypted key.

 openssl ecparam -out contoso.key -name prime256v1 -genkey